-Northern Irish baritone, Ben McAteer trained at the National Opera Studio in London and the Guildhall School of Music & Drama.
-Before embarking on a musical career he studied chemistry at the University of St Andrews.
-He was runner-up at the 2012 Kathleen Ferrier Awards, won NI Opera’s inaugural Festival of Voice and was also a finalist at the 2014 International Hans Gabor Belvedere Singing Competition.
+Northern Irish baritone, Ben McAteer is an alumnus of the National Opera Studio in London and the Guildhall School of Music & Drama.
+Before embarking on a musical career he studied Chemistry at the University of St Andrews.